ssihvola/early-web-projects/README.md

 # Early Web Projects

 Here are some of my first website demos archived.
-1 school project and some Odin Project stuff.
+There's a school project and some Odin Project stuff.